c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 The installation of dependencies and the configuration itself is handled automatically during the OS installation.
 No manual installation steps are immediately required.
-If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme).
+If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
 ```sh
 #!/bin/bash
 read -rep 'Is AwesomeWM installed?'
 ANS